Skip to Content

 Past “Aspects” – New Article

 A new addition has been made to the Past “Aspects” page, which contains our “Aspects” articles from past issues of the Newfoundland Quarterly and is located under our Publications Page.
-This new posting, by Mark Trainor, examines the protest against the extermination of dogs in St. John’s in the years 1814-1815.
+This new posting, by Dr. Mike O’Brien, deals with the training of the Newfoundland Regiment from their arrival in the United Kingdom to their deployment… Read More

 Past “Aspects” – New Article

 A new addition has been made to the Past “Aspects” page, which contains our “Aspects” articles from past issues of the Newfoundland Quarterly and is located under our Publications Page.
-This new posting, by Frank Gogos, outlines the participation of the Newfoundland Regiment in the Battle of Cambrai.
+This new posting, by Dr. Mike O’Brien, deals with the training of the Newfoundland Regiment at Pleasantville.

 News Archives by Year